 - Tab Grenade for closing all of your tabs at once.

 3. The Best Firefox Addons — We try to continually update you on the best add-ons for Firefox and that is my intent with this article.
 This enormous list provides terrific tools for Firefox in a variety of categories.
 Check out these five standout extensions:

-- Xmarks Sync for bookmark and password syncing across browsers.
+- Xmarks Sync [No Longer Available] for bookmark and password syncing across browsers.